 From the decision-making perspective, limitations are recognised.
 First of all, the methods used in this research are deterministic approaches with crisp numbers in decision making.
 However, considering the current uncertainty and changing environment, it is suggested to implement uncertain approaches in this regard.
-Classical uncertainty methods such as fuzzy sets and grey systems alongside modern uncertain approaches including interval fuzzy sets (IFs), hesitant fuzzy sets (HFs), hesitant fuzzy linguistic term sets (HFLTs), interval-valued intuitionistic fuzzy sets (IVIFs) are recommended.
+Classical uncertainty methods such as fuzzy sets and grey systems alongside modern uncertain approaches including interval fuzzy sets (IFs), hesitant fuzzy sets (HFs), hesitant fuzzy linguistic term sets (HFLTs), and interval-valued intuitionistic fuzzy sets (IVIFs) are recommended.
 Furthermore, the data gathered in this research is cross-functional; thus, the methods used are static decision-making methods.
-Nevertheless, dynamic decision-making methods including stratified decision making are useable to assess the effect of time on the importance of cyber risks.
+Nevertheless, dynamic decision-making methods including stratified decisions making are useable to assess the effect of time on the importance of cyber risks.
 Eventually, the combination of the methods used in this research is chosen by the authors based on their possibility and popularity.
 However, there are other evaluation methods to determine the importance of cyber risks.
 Hybrid approaches from other methods including FARE (Factor Relationship), pairwise comparison, LINMAP (Linear Programming Technique for Multidimensional Analysis of Preference), and SECA (simultaneous evaluation of criteria and alternatives) could also be investigated in future studies.

 References